 1842 Escaped convict James Bracefell (aka David Bracewell) who had been living with the Aboriginal people in the Cootharaba area was rescued by an exploration party despatched by Governor Gipps.

 1842 Governor Gipps Bunya Proclamation limited European settlement on indigenous lands by forbidding the felling of the Bunya tree, a significant food source of the aborigines.

 1859 Queensland separated from New South Wales and became an independent state.

 1860 Bunya Proclamation repealed by the Unoccupied Crown Lands Occupation Act, allowing timbergetter's and squatter's licenses to be granted for the formerly protected areas, bringing an influx of European settlers to the area.

 1860s Massacre of indigenous people at Murdering Creek, near Lake Weyba.

 1872 Approximately 10,000 acres (4,000 hectares) encompassing the areas today known as Noosa Heads and Noosaville and the section from Sunshine Beach to Peregian Beach inland to Lake Weyba and Doonan was set aside as a reserve for Aboriginal Mission Purposes by proclamation of the Queensland Government.

 1877 Closure of the aboriginal mission on the western shore of Lake Weyba established by Methodist missionary Reverend Edward Fuller.
 This was the only site known to have been used as an Aboriginal mission in the Noosa area.

 1878 The Aboriginal Reserve was cancelled in November 1878 with the announcement that 1700 acres (378 hectares) would be opened for selection from January 15th, 1879 at the price of seven shillings and sixpence per acre, and 8250 areas (1833 hectares) would be surveyed for auction.
 About 526 hectares (or what is now mostly the Noosa National Park) was reserved for a township at Noosa Heads.

 1880 Near Tewantin, the celebrated Aboriginal bushranger Jackey Campbell was captured in Goodchap's paddock, eventually overpowered and trussed with Mrs Goodchap's clothes line.

-1887 A series of aboriginal reserves were established in southeast Queensland and within a few years, most of the indigenous inhabitants remaining within the Noosa district had been removed to settlements such as Cherbourg and Barambah.
+1887 A series of aboriginal reserves were established in southeast Queensland and within a few years, most of the indigenous inhabitants remaining within the Noosa district had been removed to the Cherbourg settlement (formerly known as Barambah).